oskarrough/codesandnotes/Tools and workflow/Sublime Text.md

 # Sublime Text

 Sublime Text (as of this writing in version 3.0) is my editor of choice.
-It's insanely fast, extendable through packages, runs on os x, Windows and Linux and has a huge community.
-It's pretty perfect.
+It's insanely fast, extendable through packages, runs on OS X, Windows and Linux and has a huge community.
+It's pretty perfect for me and many others.

 ## Shortcuts

-There are tons of keyboard shortcuts you would benefit from and I suggest taking some time to actually learn and use them.
+There are tons of keyboard shortcuts you would benefit from and I really suggest taking some time to actually learn and use them.
 It's worth it.

+> cmd+shift+p -> 'Command Palette'

+The Command Palette gives you access to all exposed actions of Sublime and its plugins.

+> cmd+t or cmd+p -> 'GoTo Anything'

+GoTo Anything is an instant open/search tool.
+It has fuzzy search so you could write 'in' to open index.html for example.

 ## Settings

+Upload my settings to a gist.

 There are a few settings that I will suggest.